benjamin-swain/nn_data_plugin/README.md

 # nn_data_plugin

 This plugin saves Rocket League 1v1 data to help train a neural network.
 The uploaded [data is available here](https://www.dropbox.com/sh/ac9ihejgfkqud72/AAAbUGoSvjgQfW9wk_4x_DxYa?dl=0).
-This tool records features like controller state which is not available in common replay databases.
+This tool records features like controller state which are not available in common replay databases.

-This tool is in early development.
+This is in early development.
 Please report any issues.

 ## Getting Started